JClark-32/JClark-32/README.md

 My Contribution:
 * Created a blog system including sql integration and a like/comment system.
-* Created a podcast system that automatically adds videos from a Youtube playlist, including a page system if there is enough videos
+* Created a podcast system that automatically adds videos from a Youtube playlist, including a page system if there is enough videos.
 * Assisted in bugfixing and functionality of other plugins

 ### Site